06 Jan Ultimate Crowdfunding Marketing Strategies To Smash Your Goal

 Crowdfunding marketing is a good alternative to “traditional” forms of getting your venture off the ground.
 However, most crowdfunding campaigns fail due to:

 Crowdfund marketing is all I do, and I have been able to use my knowledge and experience to raise millions of dollars for clients.
 Along the way, I have picked up some Kickstarter promotion strategies which are game-changers when executed properly.
 Below, I break down exactly how to implement them so that you can get your campaign to the best possible start.

 Crowdfunding Marketing & Email outreach

-Email marketing can be incredibly powerful method of crowdfunding marketing for your project.
-Most people check their emails on a daily basis, and will reply if your project seems interesting.
+Email marketing can be an incredibly powerful method of crowdfunding marketing for your project.
+Most people check their emails on a daily basis and will reply if your project seems interesting.
 For your crowdfunding campaign, the types of people you should have in your email ‘target list” are:

 - Influencers – Social media celebrities, Youtube stars, etc.

 The key is to keep your email short and invite them to find out more.

 Some entrepreneurs make the mistake of copying and pasting the same email, and sending it through as many “Contact us” forms as possible.
 As a result, they hear nothing back, or get an angry email saying “Take me off your list!!”.
 The best type of email marketing is tailored, conversational, succinct and persuasive.

 Therefore, you will need to take the time to find out information about each of the people you are emailing.
 Look for things such as:

 - A blog: This allows you to pull something out which can be discussed in your email.